sneaky-potato/goof/README.md

 ## Language Reference

-The language implements the following constructs
+The language implements the following *goofy* constructs

 ### Literals